Queen Inye: Honors

 After her death, she was posthumously honoured as Queen Mother Inye Sundeok or shortly Queen Mother Inye by King Seonjong of Goryeo.

 Under his command too, Banhon Hall was built at Gukcheong Temple for her and she was enshrined in her husband's shrine.
 According to the "Anthology of Daegak National Preceptor", she was called as National Mother Inye ("The Benevolent and Perspicacious National Mother").

 In April 1140 (18th year reign of King Injong), she received name Seong-seon and Hyo-mok in October 1253 (40th year reign of King Gojong) as her full Posthumous name.

-According to the records left, she was said to have a beautiful heart and personality, docile, gentleness, and her virtuous conduct was no less than that of a famous ancient master.
-She was also said to become the person who opened the Gyeongwon Yi clan era by achieved harmony in her relationship with her husband, having prospered descendants, and adept in her duty as the mother of the nation, which peoples admired her much.
+According to her death records, she was said to have a big heart and personality, docile, gentleness, and her virtuous conduct was no less than that of a famous ancient master.
+Records also said she became the person who opened the Gyeongwon Yi clan era by achieved harmony in her relationship with her husband, having prospered descendants, and adept in her duty as the mother of the nation, which peoples admired her much.